ivanovdimitur00/Shakespeare-monkey/README.md

 <br/>

 ## Description
-The purpose and goal of the project is to create a program, realizing a genetic algorithm.
+The purpose and goal of the project is to create a program, implementing a genetic algorithm.
 That's about it.
 The objects of the program were left up to me to pick.

 The intended audiences for the project are my erasmus coordinator and myself.
 <br/>